Dr Elizabeth Veal

 Exposure to sunlight, immune cell attack and aerobic metabolism generate highly toxic chemicals known as 'reactive oxygen species (ROS)'.
 These ROS, such as peroxide, cause cell damage (oxidative stress) that has been implicated in the initiation and development of many diseases, including cancer, heart disease and diabetes.
 Increased oxidative damage is also associated with ageing.
 We are interested in understanding the molecular mechanisms by which eukaryotic cells sense and respond to ROS, for example, to signal an increase in the production of protective proteins.
 We use the fission yeast Schizosaccharomyces pombe and the nematode worm Caenorhabditis elegans as genetically amenable model eukaryotes in which to study these ROS-sensing and signalling mechanisms.
 In multicellular organisms, in addition to causing oxidative stress, ROS are also generated and employed as signalling molecules to regulate various biological processes.
 The simplicity, ease of genetic manipulation and analysis, as well as the wide-range of post-genomic resources available, render C. elegans an ideal multicellular organism in which to identify cell-type specific roles for ROS-signalling mechanisms in development and ageing.
 We also use both experimental and computational approaches to examine how ROS-sensing mechanisms identified in yeast and worms are conserved in human cells.

-Joanne Stamford, Johnathan Winter, Zoe Underwood, Michelle Wray, Marti Cadena-Sandoval, Martin Galler
+Joanne Stamford, Zoe Underwood, Michelle Wray, Marti Cadena-Sandoval, Martin Galler

 Former lab members and what-they-did-next:

-2004-2013 Alison Day PhD moved to postdoc position after postdoc in Veal lab; 2005-2008 Sarah Taylor PhD became NHS cytogeneticist after PhD in Veal lab; 2005-2011 Monika Olahova PhD awarded faculty medal for PhD in Veal lab, postdoc in Veal lab, then postdoc fellow in USA; 2007-2012 Helen Crook PhD trained as high school science teacher after MRes/PhD and short postdoc in Veal lab; 2009-2013 Emma Button PhD moved to Industrial R&D position after MRes/PhD in Veal lab; 2007-2010, Jonathan Rand PhD moved to industrial R &D position after postdoc in Veal lab; 2009-2013 Jonathon Brown PhD moved to postdoc position after postdoc in Veal lab; 2011-2015 Lewis Tomalin postdoc at Rockefeller University, USA after PhD in Veal lab; 2012-2016 Heather Latimer became a medical writer after MRes/PhD in Veal lab
+2004-2013 Alison Day PhD moved to postdoc position after postdoc in Veal lab; 2005-2008 Sarah Taylor PhD became NHS cytogeneticist after PhD in Veal lab; 2005-2011 Monika Olahova PhD awarded faculty medal for PhD in Veal lab, postdoc in Veal lab, then postdoc fellow in USA; 2007-2012 Helen Crook PhD trained as high school science teacher after MRes/PhD and short postdoc in Veal lab; 2009-2013 Emma Button PhD moved to Industrial R&D position after MRes/PhD in Veal lab; 2007-2010, Jonathan Rand PhD moved to industrial R &D position after postdoc in Veal lab; 2009-2013 Jonathon Brown PhD moved to postdoc position after postdoc in Veal lab; 2011-2015 Lewis Tomalin postdoc at Rockefeller University, USA after PhD in Veal lab; 2012-2016 Heather Latimer became a medical writer after MRes/PhD in Veal lab.
+Johnathan Winter position in biomedical research company after PhD in Veal lab.

 We have received funding from the MRC, BBSRC, Research Councils UK and Cancer Research UK.
 We are always interested in considering applications from prospective international students or postdocs.